Li-Tian/neo/Documentation/articles/cryptography/encode_algorithm.md

 string Base58CheckEncode(byte[] input)
 ```

-2. Decoding method：decode checkable Bse58 string data into byte array format.
+2. Decoding method：decode checkable Base58 string data into byte array format.

 ```c#
 byte[] Base58CheckDecode(string input)
 ```
 **Encoding Steps**:

-1. Encode input byte array twice with Sha256 algorithm.
-Take the first 4 bytes of result hash as version prefix checksum and append it to the end of original byte array.
+1. Encode input byte array twice with Sha256 to get a hashed byte array.
+Take the first 4 bytes of the hash as checksum and append it to the end of original byte array.

-2. Base58-encode the byte array with version prefix to get corresponding encoded result.
+2. Base58-encode the byte array including checksum to get corresponding encoded result.

 **Decoding Steps**: